Welcome to Lesson 3 of Time Management for Transcript Pros! Who knew a simple calendar trick could change your life? Get More Done with Time Blocking.

 You can plan for this by adding buffer time to your calendar — 10-20 minutes between tasks to account for spillovers.

-Buffer time, also called a “transition” can actually be really important for recalibrating before your next obligation.
+Buffer time, also called a “transition” can be important for recalibrating before your next obligation.

 Here are a few ways to transition between types of activities: